t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ### GET

-The GET method requests a current representation for the target resource, while the origin server must ensure that there are no side-effects on the resource state.
+The GET method requests a current representation for the target resource, while the origin server must ensure that there are no side effects on the resource state.
 Only the origin server needs to know how each of its resource identifiers corresponds to an implementation and how each implementation manages to select and send a current representation of the target resource in a response to GET.

 A payload within a GET request message has no defined semantics.